rafaelalmeidatk/reactiflux.com/src/blog/2019-census/index.md

 - Do you identify as transgender?
 - What is your sexual orientation?
 - Are you a person living with a disability?
-- Do you identify with any of the following religious? (multiple choice)
+- Do you identify with any of the following religions? (multiple choice)
 - Do you feel well represented within the Reactiflux Community?
 - Have you felt marginalized or harassed while in the Reactiflux Community?
 - Is there anything you'd like to suggest or tell the Reactiflux staff anonymously? (free answer)